codbex/codbex-harmonia/README.md

         npm run dev

+For demos:

+Open the browser at: http://localhost:5173/demos/

+For examples:

-Open the browser at: http://localhost:5173/
+Open the browser at: http://localhost:5173/examples/